geocomPP/sdv/chapter.md

 Map adornments and annotations orientate the viewer and provide context.
 They include grids (also known as graticules), orientation arrows, scale bars and data attribution.
-Not all are required on a single map, indeed it is often best that they are used sparingly to avoid unecessary clutter (Monkhouse and Wilkinson, 1971).
+Not all are required on a single map, indeed it is often best that they are used sparingly to avoid unnecessary clutter (Monkhouse and Wilkinson 1971).
 With ggplot2 scales and legends are provided by default, but they can be customised.

 ### North arrow